Shubhashis-Roy/Youtube_Clone/README.md

 </div>

 <hr>
-<h3> <a href= "https://netflix-gpt-subha.netlify.app/" >View Demo</a> </h3>
+<h3> <a href= "https://youtube09.netlify.app/" >View Demo</a> </h3>
 <h2>Description</h2>

-- This is a simplified version of Netflix, Where user can <b>search</b> a particuler type of movie ( Funny Movies, Action Movies, Horror Movies ) and than some movies will be <b>suggest according to the search. </b>
+- I developed a Web App which is a highly scalable video streaming platform that has <b> live chatting </b> and <b> n-level nasted comments </b>.
-- Developed a <b>multi-language</b> support feature, English, Hindi and Spanish.
+- Implemented <b> debouncing </b> to optimize the performance of the search to reduce the network call and also implemented <b> caching using the redux store </b>.
-- Users can SignUp/Login their account using Gmail and Users can added movies to their favorites list.
+- Develop <b> Infinite Scroll </b> at homepage where all videos are loading and using <b> Api Pulling </b> for live chatting.
-- Using the <b>Dynamic loading</b> concept.
+- Users can SignUp/Login using Gmail, and Users can Like, Subscribe, Watch letters, and filter the videos.

 ### Concepts